SpareCores/sc-www/src/assets/articles/nvidia-inception.md

 teaser: "The program benefits boost and extend our performance benchmarking efforts, especially for AI/ML tools with GPUs."
 # 320x220
 image: /assets/images/blog/thumbnails/nvidia-inception-banner.png
-image_alt: Image showing the logos of the NVIDIA Inception program and Spare Cores, next to a laptop with charts on it.
+image_alt: Image showing the logos of the NVIDIA Inception Program and Spare Cores, next to a laptop with charts on it.
 author: Gergely Daroczi
 tags: [nvidia-inception, funding, featured]
 ---